SmartTokenLabs/devcon6-integration-guide/INTEGRATION_GUIDE.md

 To implement your own verification, follow the example in server/src/index.ts (/verify-ticket endpoint).

-To request this verification method, please contact SmartTokenLabs and provide a demo of your integration.
+To request this verification method, please contact SmartTokenLabs and provide a demo of your integration by emailing [sayhi@smarttokenlabs.com](mailto:sayhi@smarttokenlabs.com).

 # Configure for production